KrisChe8/event_board/event_board/README.md

 ## Overview

 **Events Platform** is a dynamic single-page application that allows businesses to share their events with the community, and lets community members sign up for events, participate, and add those events to their Google Calendar.
 The platform provides two user roles: business owners, who can create and manage events, and participants, who can explore and join events.
-This application is built with **React.js + Vite**, JavaScript, HTML, and CSS, and uses **Supabase** as the backend.
+This application is built with **React.js + Vite**, JavaScript, AXIOS, HTML, and CSS, and uses **Supabase** as the backend.
 User authentication is handled via **Google Authentication**.

 ## Features